 In many cases, a qualified Katy business law professional can provide the information and legal support necessary to determine if a particular case falls into one of these categories and can be pursued through foreclosure on the property.

 The legal lawyers at The Law Office of Henry Jakob have years of legal experience in all aspects of business and real estate law.
 We offer a full lineup of services designed to help modern companies maintain their profitability in the competitive marketplace.
-If you are considering legal action against a home or commercial property owner for failure to pay for services rendered, call us at 832.879.2244 to schedule a free initial consultation.
+If you are considering legal action against a home or commercial property owner for failure to pay for services rendered, call us at 832.879.2244 to schedule a consultation.
 We look forward to helping you protect your legal rights.